ba-st/Willow/docs/Components.md

 ## Containers

-Some containers are provided within the component supplier and other are just portable across all fronted frameworks so it can be used directly.
+Specific containers can be provided in specific component suppliers.
+Others are portable across all fronted frameworks, so they can be used directly.
 The base support includes:
 - `unorderedListApplying:listing:applyingToEach:` will return an unordered list
 - `tableBuilder` will provide a builder to create tables (See [Tabular Data](TabularData.md) for details)
 - `GenericContainerWebView` will provide a `div` with interaction affordances
 - `PhrasingContainerWebView` will provide a `span` with interaction affordances
-- `IdentifiedWebView` will provide a `div`, `span`, `form` , `row` or `fieldset` with interaction affordances and giving guarantees that it will include an `id` so it can be used when the component needs to be identified.
+- `IdentifiedWebView` will provide a `div`, `span`, `form` , `row` or `fieldset` with interaction affordances.
+It also guarantees that it will include an `id`, to be used when the component needs to be identified (for example in a re-rendering).
 - `fieldSetContaining:applying:withLegend:applying:` will provide a `fieldset`
 - `HeadingWebView` will provide a `h1`, `h2`, etc

-Other projects in the ecosystem provides other kind of containers like grids, dialogs and panels/cards.
+Other projects in the ecosystem provide additional containers like grids, dialogs and panels/cards.

 ## Miscellaneous components

 - `ImageWebView` will provide an `img`  with interaction affordances
 - `LabeledWebView` will help displaying a `label` bound to a field

-Other projects in the ecosystem provides other kind of componentes likes Tabs, Pills or Navigation.
+Other projects in the ecosystem provide additional componentes likes Tabs, Pills and Navigation.

 ## Advanced Components

 ### Delayed Views

-You can get from the component supplier a delayed view with: `delayedViewShowing:whileEvaluating:thenRendering:`.
-This will provide a component that when gets rendered will show a spinner or throbber, while performing a server call and rendering back the result when complete.
+You can get a delayed view from the component supplier by sending  `delayedViewShowing:whileEvaluating:thenRendering:`.
+This will provide a component that will show a spinner or throbber while performing a server call and rendering back the result when complete.

 ### Periodical Rendering

-`PeriodicallyRenderedWebView` provides support to render automatically a view after a period of time consulting the server for updates.
-A typical usecase is a Dashboard widget.
+`PeriodicallyRenderedWebView` provides support to automatically render a view after a period of time, consulting the server for the updated content.
+A typical use case is in self refreshing Dashboard widgets.

 ## Commands

-Almost all Willow components provides a command interface to further configure them.
-Every time you see some kind of `applying:` keyword you can use the command interface.
-Some commands are general and can be applied to any component, and some are specific.
+Almost all Willow components provide a command interface to further configure them.
+Every time you see the `applying:` keyword as part of a component message, you can use the command interface.
+Some commands are general and can be applied to any component, while some are specific.

-For example you can convert a basic text field into a password one using the following command:
+For example, you can convert a basic text field into a password one using the following command:

 ```smalltalk
   self componentSupplier singleLineTextFieldApplying: [:field | field bePasswordInput]
 ```
-so when you render the component you will get
+so when you render the component you will get:

 ```html
 <input type="password">
 ```

-You can also use the command interface on plain Seaside code by sending: `apply:` or `with:applying:`.
-So for example
+You can also use the command interface on plain Seaside code by sending: `apply:` or `with:applying:`, for example:

 ```smalltalk
 html textInput apply: [:field | field setMaximumLenghtTo: 15]